metamorph-inc/metamorphosys-web/Readme.md

 - The default database is `CyPhy` instead of `multi` (default webgme database)
 - On Windows `"C:\Program Files\MongoDB 2.6 Standard\bin\mongod" --dbpath mongodatabase`

-## App ##
-- Run `node app.js`

 ### Option A ###
 Visit [http://localhost:8855/extlib/src/client/](http://localhost:8855/extlib/src/client/) to open CyPhy UI. __This site is still under development__
-- as you visit the page the meta model is automatically imported for you and `ADMEditor` project is created.
+- as you visit the page the meta model is automatically imported for you and the `ADMEditor` project is created.

 ### Option B ###
 Visit [localhost:8855](http://localhost:8855) to open the WebGME editor